-Engineering B.A. students declare a primary concentration of study in engineering and a minor in liberal arts.
-The primary concentration can be within one of the following four areas of engineering: civil, electrical, environmental, or mechanical systems.
-Alternatively, students may request to develop their own tailored primary concentration in engineering.
-The required course work for each primary concentration area will be determined by a committee of SoE faculty with research and teaching interests in areas relevant to the concentration topic.
-The minor must be selected from the liberal arts minors offered by the College of Arts and Sciences (natural science and mathematical science minors may not be selected).
-Engineering B.A. students complete a specified set of course work in the mathematics and basic sciences and in engineering, as well as complete the B.A. distribution requirements of the College of Arts and Sciences.
+Engineering B.A. students may declare a primary concentration of study in engineering.
+The primary concentration may be within one of the following five areas of engineering: biomedical, civil, electrical, environmental, or mechanical systems.
+Alternatively, students may develop their own tailored primary concentration in consultation with their advisor(s).
+A minor is required and must be selected from the liberal arts minors offered by the College of Arts and Sciences (natural science and mathematical science minors may not be selected).
+Engineering B.A. students complete a specified set of course work in mathematics, sciences and engineering, as well as the B.A. distribution requirements of the College of Arts and Sciences.

 The Curriculum for the B.A. in Engineering

 A minor in a liberal arts field is required.
 Students must meet University requirements: Foundational Writing & Information Literacy, Diversity (D1 and D1/D2) and Sustainability (SU).
 Note that the University requirement in Quantitative Reasoning (QR) is built into the BAE curriculum.
 BAE students should use distribution and/or minor requirements to satisfy D1, D1/D2 and SU.
 Minimum of 120 credits required; 97-101 credits specified below.

 |Computing, Mathematics & Science Requirements (29 credits)|

 |MATH 021||QR: Calculus I||4|

 |MATH 121||QR: Calculus III||4|

 |PHYS 125||Physics for Engineers II||3|